Canada - Serbia Relations

 In Serbia, Canada is represented by the Embassy of Canada in Belgrade.
 Serbia is represented in Canada by its Embassy in Ottawa, a Consulate in Toronto, and an Honourary Consul in Vancouver.

-Canadian Development Assistance
+Canadian Development and Humanitarian Assistance

 Military and Defense Cooperation